Monument to the Battle of the Nations: First proposals for a monument at the site of the battle

 Shortly after the Battle of Leipzig, Arndt called for a monument to be built at the site.
-He demanded that it "has to be constructed in such a way that it can be seen from all the streets around from which the allied armies moved to the bloody decisive battle.
+In a pamphlet entitled "Ein Wort über die Feier der Leipziger Schlacht" ("A Word on the Celebration of the Battle of Leipzig"), he demanded that it "has to be constructed in such a way that it can be seen from all the streets around from which the allied armies moved to the bloody decisive battle.
 If it is to be seen, it has to be large and splendid – like a collosus, a pyramid, a Cologne Cathedral".
 His plans included a 60 m high mound surrounded by oak groves, with a large cross on top.
 However, lack of political will prevented such a monument of being built at the time.
 Arndt, together with the painter Caspar David Friedrich, worked on a monument for Gerhard von Scharnhorst, who had died from injuries sustained in the Battle of Großgörschen, but received no support from state officials.
 In a letter to Arndt, Friedrich lamented in March 1814: "I am not at all surprised, that no memorials are being erected, neither to mark the great cause of the Volk, nor to the manganimous deeds of great German men.
 As long as we remain man-servants to the princes, nothing of this sort will happen."
 Other people came forward with plans for a large memorial as well, including Karl Sieveking and August von Kotzebue, the latter of whom suggested a 31 m tall Roman column with an Iron Cross on top, symbolising the victory of Germany against France, the "modern Rome".
 The architect Friedrich Weinbrenner proposed a fortress to be built outside Leipzig, at the top of which a pyramid was to be placed, with the quadriga that Napoleon had taken from the Brandenburg Gate in Berlin situated on it.
 On the other side of the political spectrum, the nobleman Adolph von Seckendorff put forward the plan for a simple monument to the Saxon government, which would bear an inscription reading "To the liberation of a strong land, Alexander, Franz, and Friedrich Wilhelm", honouring the three monarchs who led the fight against Napoleon.
 While none of the proposals for Leipzig gained any support, a monument for the Wars of Liberation was erected in Berlin in 1821.
 Designed by Karl Friedrich Schinkel, it was a miniature of a gothic church tower situated on top of the Kreuzberg, bearing the names of twelve battles fought against the French.
 Its inscription, "From the king to the people who, at his call, nobly sacrificed their blood and chattels to the Fatherland", highlighted the role of the monarch over that of the people.